everydaycookingtips.com

 Preparation Steps

-• Add chicken, thyme, salt, and pepper.
-Bring to a simmer and cook for 15 minutes, or until chicken is cooked through.
+• Add thyme, rosemary, salt, and pepper.
+Bring to a simmer and cook for 10 minutes.

 Notes